Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: On Calibration in Machine Learning

 \paragraph{Model-Based Planning.} More generally, good predictive uncertainties also improve downstream decision-making applications such as model-based planning \citep{malik2019calibrated}, a setting in which agents learn a model of the world to plan future decisions \citep{deisenroth2011pilco}.
 Planning with a probabilistic model improves performance and sample complexity, especially when representing the model using a deep neural network. and improves the cumulative reward and the sample complexity of model-based agents~\citep{rajeswaran2016epopt,chua2018}.

-\paragraph{Efficient Exploration.} Balancing exploration and exploitation is a common challenge in many applications on machine learning such as reinforcement learning, Bayesian optimization, and active learning.
+\paragraph{Efficient Exploration.} Balancing exploration and exploitation is a central challenge in reinforcement learning, Bayesian optimization, and active learning.
 When probabilistic models are uncalibrated, inaccurate confidence intervals might incentivize the model to explore ineffective actions, degrading performance.
-Calibrated uncertainties have been shown to improve decision-making in bandits \citep{malik2019calibrated} and likely to extend to Bayesian optimization and active learning as well.
+Calibrated uncertainties have been shown to improve decision-making in bandits \citep{malik2019calibrated}, Bayesian optimization \citep{deshpande2021calibration}, and are likely to extend to active learning.